zbillman/Other_Riddles/Other Riddles Archive/2018-12-07 Hearthstone Holy Wrath/2018-12-07_Hearthstone_holy_wrath.md

 Simulation
 ==========

-There is something beneficial to this simulation, in that we don't need to worry about having to set limits on how high we can let the Lakkari Felhound's damage get because it has 8 health!
-Similarly with the hero having &gt;8 health.
-Thank god.
+There is something deceiving in this simulation.
+I was naive and though that I don't need to worry about having to set limits on how high we can let the Lakkari Felhound's damage get, but I was wrong because it has 6 health.
+Also Similarly with the hero having &gt;8 health.
+Doggone it.

-This one is probably just a bit off mathematically because it is including the cases where more than 5 bolts hit the Hellfiend.
-This is extremely unlikely so I guess I'm just going to ignore these cases.

 Using summarize(mtibble, mean(Hellfiend &gt;= 6)) these are 1.97% of cases.
 Not completely insignificant.